Successful trading is about the process you follow in your trading.

 Also, keep your targets realistic.

-Target to earn 25000 INR daily from 75000 INR capital is unreal.
+The target to earn 25000 INR daily from 75000 INR capital is unreal.
 To make 25,000 INR through 75,000 INR capital, you will take more risk & leverage.

 Set a suitable amount you can afford to lose in a single week.

-Then divide the amount into five (number trading days in a week) for daily loss limit.
 Assume your weekly loss limit is 10,000 INR.
 So, 10,000/5 trading days = 2000 Rs is your daily loss limit.

 Also, set the weekly profit limit.
 As you earn, such amounts avoid trading for the rest week.